advaitgupta/Billboard-Advertisement-Recommendation-System/README.md

 # Billboard Advertisement Recommendation System

 The Billboard Advertisement Recommendation System is an intelligent and dynamic advertising platform that selects advertisements to be displayed on billboards based on real-time traffic and pedestrian demographics.
 The system employs computer vision, machine learning algorithms, and content-based filtering to analyze and understand the audience present at a given time and then display the most relevant advertisements.
+The dataset is still not fully available and we are in the process of collecting data from various sources.
+We are using a hard-coded temporary dataset for the time being.

 ## Table of Contents
 1. [Features](#features)